Last updated on March 21st, 2019 at 12:27 pm

-Loving myself has enabled me to be a better partner with my husband, who I love and adore.
+Loving myself has enabled me to partner better with my husband, whom I love and adore.
 Education has allowed me to make a living and fully participate equally in my family.
-Schooling has offered me security beyond the confidence I feel being married to my beloved.
+Schooling has offered me security beyond the confidence of being married to my beloved.

-I believe that real love means to learn, to expand yourself and to grow.
+I believe that real love means learning, expanding yourself, and growing.

 You must not be afraid to explore new ideas and new ways of doing things.
 Stop resisting becoming more before you settle down with someone you love.
 If you choose to fall in love before you have developed yourself, like with a solid education, you will forever turn to your partner to create a life and make you happy.
 Your happiness is a lot for one person to carry.